 - Hollywood Natives: One of the game's common enemies is a very stereotypical version of the "savage native."

-- Retraux: Bomb Chicken's aesthetic calls to mind The 16 Bit Era Of Console Video Games with its cartoony sprites and smooth animation, but an actual 16-bit system wouldn't be capable of running this game.
+- Retraux: Just like all of Nitrome's games, Bomb Chicken's aesthetic calls to mind The 16 Bit Era Of Console Video Games with its cartoony sprites and smooth animation, but an actual 16-bit system wouldn't be capable of running this game.